Derrig/Derrig.github.io/_pages/about.md

 [Link]({{ site.baseurl }}/assets/eric_wang_resume.pdf) (pdf)

 ## My hobbies and interests
 I love photography!
-See my [Instagram](http://www.instagram.com/blown_highlights) for some of the favorite pictures I've taken.
+See my [Instagram](http://www.instagram.com/blown_highlights) for some of the pictures I've taken.

-I also enjoy playing and watching basketball.
+Like about half of the Bay Area, I love to snowboard.
+You can catch me up on the slopes at Heavenly/Northstar/Kirkwood at Lake Tahoe almost every weekend in the winter :)

+A burgeoning interest of mine is retro computing.
+Living in Silicon Valley, where the personal computer revolution began, has inspired me a lot (if you're ever in the area, you MUST check out the Computer History Museum).
+I currently own a Commodore 64, and am working on learning 6502 assembly :)

 </div>